rust-lang/book/nostarch/chapter10.md

 }
 ```

-Listing 10-16: Conditionally implement methods on a generic type depending on
+Listing 10-16: Conditionally implementing methods on a generic type depending
-trait bounds
+on trait bounds

 We can also conditionally implement a trait for any type that implements
 another trait.
 Implementations of a trait on any type that satisfies the trait